 This analogy stands true for implementing any new software: preparation is key to a successful implementation and, ultimately, a profitable outcome.

-Following Abe’s advice, I’ve put together 5 key areas of consideration for ensuring you get a positive return on investment from a new MIS.
+Following Abe’s advice, and my 14 years experience at Tharstern, I’ve put together 5 key areas of consideration for ensuring you get a positive return on investment from a new management information system (MIS).
 As you can probably guess, they all revolve around the preparation:

 TIP: Sounds simple, but if all the system is intended to do is provide a better interface than that of the current one, then is it really worth the upheaval?